SGpp/DisCoTec/docs/advanced_topics.md

   with the Widely-Distributed Sparse Grid Combination Technique’.
 In: SC ’23.
   Association for Computing Machinery, Nov.
 11, 2023. url: <https://dl.acm.org/doi/10.1145/3581784.3607036>.

-### Using Solvers Written In Other Programming Languages
+### Using PDE Solvers Written In Other Programming Languages

 Your functions need the same described interface and need to somehow expose it to the C++ compiler.